OMICRONEnergyOSS/openscd-org-website/src/index.md

+---
+hideNav: true
+---

+# Open System Configuration Designer

-# An IEC 61850 Engineering Tool
+## An IEC 61850 Engineering Tool

 OpenSCD is a tool for creating and manipulating IEC 61850 system configuration language (SCL) files.